 Learn more about Access Management and Access Grants or check out the FAQ on Access Grants and Encryption Keys.

-The Access Grant screen allows you to create or delete Access Grants, and generate credentials for the Storj DCS S3-compatible Gateway from an Access Grant.
+The Access Grant screen allows you to create or delete Access Grants, generate credentials for the Storj DCS S3-compatible Gateway from an Access Grant, create an API key to generate an access grant in the CLI.

 Let’s start with creating an Access Grant.
 Click the Create Access Grant Button.